slevithan/regex/README.md

   released: '2024-01-03'
 } */
 ```

-See also this example of using a subroutine definition group to [refactor an IP address regex for readability](https://x.com/slevithan/status/1828112006353953055).

 > [!NOTE]
 > Subroutine definition groups are based on the feature in PCRE and Perl.
 However, `regex` supports a stricter version since it limits their placement, quantity, and the top-level syntax that can be used within them.